 David Schildkret has served as Music Director of the Mount Desert Summer Chorale since 1999 and conducted his first concerts with the group in the summer of 2000.
-His broad conducting experience includes leading various groups at Arizona State University, community and professional orchestras, and choirs at all levels.
+His broad conducting experience includes leading various groups at Arizona State University (where he served as Director of Choral Activities from 2002 until his retirement in 2023), community and professional orchestras, and choirs at all levels.
 He has conducted such major choral-orchestral works as Handel's Messiah, Bach's B-Minor Mass, Bloch's Sacred Service, Orff's Carmina Burana, the Requiems of Brahms, Mozart, and Fauré, and Mendelssohn's Elijah.
 Equally at home leading choruses and orchestras, he has also led performances of the standard symphonic repertory and such works as Leonard Bernstein's Jeremiah.

 Schildkret has taught and conducted overseas, including work at Keimyung University in Daigu, South Korea, and at the University of the Andes in Merida, Venezuela, as a Fulbright Senior Fellow.
 His work in Merida has included performances with several of the city’s choirs and with the state orchestra.
 In 2013, he conducted and staged a bi-lingual production of You're a Good Man, Charlie Brown in Merida, the Venezuelan premiere of this beloved musical.

-In addition to his work in Maine and at ASU, Schildkret is Director of Music at Scottsdale United Methodist Church in Scottsdale, Arizona.
+In addition to his work in Maine, Schildkret is Director of Music Ministries at Dayspring United Methodist Church in Tempe, Arizona.
 His published articles include essays on the music of Mozart, Bach, and Handel and several articles on choral conducting.
 He is the founding editor of The Choral Scholar, the NCCO's online journal.

-A frequent lecturer and guest speaker, he has appeared at Acadia Senior College, the Phoenix Art Museum, the Burton Barr Library in Phoenix, and in various locations around Arizona as a speaker for the Arizona Humanities Council.
+A frequent lecturer and guest speaker, he has spoken at the Bar Harbor Historical Society, Acadia Senior College, the Phoenix Art Museum, the Burton Barr Library in Phoenix, and in various locations around Arizona as a speaker for the Arizona Humanities Council.

 For more information and for samples of Schildkret's work, visit his website.